Current as of April 2024 | Download print version (in PDF)

 2. Income Tax Exemption and Tax Treatment of Donations

 NPOs and registered charities are not subject to income tax.
-Additionally, Canada recognizes a statutory list of organizations which are not technically "charities," but which are treated as such for the purpose of giving tax relief for donations.
+Additionally, Canada recognizes a list of foreign universities, domestic municipalities, and certain other preferred organizations which are not technically "charities," but which are treated as such for the purpose of giving tax relief for donations.
 Together with charities, these listed organizations are collectively known as "qualified donees."
-Neither NPOs nor qualified donees are subject to income taxation of any sort.
+NPOs and qualified donees are exempt from most types of income taxation including the taxation of most common sorts of income.
 They may be subject to property taxes and may have to register for Goods and Services Tax/Harmonized Sales Tax (GST/HST) purposes, however.

-In addition to being qualified donees, as of January 1, 2012, most organizations must be listed by the Canada Revenue Agency (CRA) to be able to give charitable receipts.
+To give charitable donation tax receipts practically all organizations must be listed by the Canada Revenue Agency (CRA).
 The listing may be found on the CRA website.

 Individuals are entitled to a tax credit (as opposed to a deduction) for contributions to qualified donees.
-From January 1, 2013, through the end of 2018, there was also an extra, one-time tax credit bonus for first-time donors who gave up to $1,000 in one year.
 Corporations, by contrast, receive a tax deduction for their donations to qualified donees.

 3. Other Tax and Fiscal Provisions

 Canada has a 5 percent federal tax known as the Goods and Services Tax (GST), however the GST does not apply to foreign grants.
 Moreover, while charities and NPOs are subject to the GST regime, there are many potentially applicable exemptions.
 With regard to customs duties, there are no particular exemptions for charities or NPOs.
-Real property taxes, which are part of provincial and/or municipal jurisdiction, are applied on a haphazard basis depending upon the jurisdiction.
+Real property taxes, which are part of provincial and/or municipal jurisdiction, are applied based on provincial law and so vary depending upon the jurisdiction.

 II.
 Applicable Laws[1]

 Because Canada is a confederation with ten provinces and three territories, there are potentially fourteen different jurisdictions with laws applicable to NPOs and charities.
-However, federal law is the most important of these regimes.
+However, federal law, because of the impact of the donation tax credit, is the most important of these regimes.
 Key federal legislation consists of:

 While the provinces have jurisdiction over charities, there is little legislation in this area; instead, most provinces rely primarily on the common law powers of the Attorney General to act when there has been a breach of fiduciary duty.
 However, Ontario and Alberta have enacted legislation which is of some consequence for charities, namely: